tdwg/bdq/tg2/_review/docs/intro/index.md

 : Initial development of ontology reprentation of the framework, developer of kurator-ffdq java class representation of the framework.

-Christian Gendreau (Agriculture and Agri-Food Canada) :
+Christian Gendreau (Agriculture and Agri-Food Canada) : Intitial contribitions to data quality discussions, vocabulary definitions and early test development.

 Tim Roberston (Global Biodiversity Information Facility) : Contributions to test descriptions, clarification of GBIF vocabulary and API resources for the tests.

-Dmitry Schigel (Global Biodiversity Information Facility) :
+Dmitry Schigel (Global Biodiversity Information Facility) : Intitial contribitions to data quality discussions and vocabulary definitions.

 Robert A. Morris (late, of UMass Boston)
 : Competency Questions for the framework as an ontology, guided intital development of the ontology representation of the framework.

 Miles Nicholls (Atlas of Living Australia)
-: Use Case analysis in TG3
+: Use Case analysis, convenor of Task Group 3: Data Quality Use Cases.

 Emily Rose Rees (Atlas of Living Australia)
-: Use Case analysis in TG3
+: Use Case analysis in Task Group 3: Data Quality Use cases.

 Abigail Benson (U.S. Geological Survey)
-:
+: Intitial contribitions to data quality discussions and vocabulary definitions.

 ## 5 Acronyms
 <!--- TODO: Where do the acronyms go? --->